-$-0.01\pm0.008$ ppmv year-1 (all errors are two standard deviations i.e. $2\sigma$ values).
-The $2\sigma$ error or uncertainty ranges also plotted indicate that the water vapour trends are not statistically significant at altitudes above 37 km and between 20 and 30 km where the trend switches sign.
+- The derived water vapour trends (left plot) are positive at altitudes below about 25 km, reaching a maximum value of 5 about 0.015 ppmv year-1 at 17 km.
+Between about 25 and 40 km the water vapour trends are negative and up to about -0.01 ppmv year-1.
+The $2\sigma$ uncertainty ranges also plotted indicate that the water vapour trends are not significant in a statistical sense at altitudes above 37 km and between 20 and 30 km where the trend switches sign.
 A positive trend in lower stratospheric water vapour during the time interval considered in this study has been observed by Urban et al. (2014) and Weigel et al. (2016) mainly in the tropics.
-As already discussed in Noël et al. (2016) methane trends are also not significant except for the lowest altitudes, where they are in general agreement with tropospheric trends.
+As already discussed in Noël et al. (2016) methane trends are also not significant except for the lowest - 10 altitudes, where they are in general agreement with tropospheric trends.
 However, it should be noted that errors of the data and autocorrelation of noise have not been considered in the trend fits, which might affect the trend errors.

 The potential water vapour trend is the sum of the water vapour trend and two times the methane trend.
-This is an estimate for water vapour changes or methane changes not related to the stratospheric production of water vapour by methane.
-If potential water is conserved, the potential water trend should be zero.
-The potential water trend profile is shown in the right plot of Fig. 11.
+This is an estimate an estimate for water vapour changes or methane changes not related to the stratospheric production of water vapour by methane.
+If potential water is conserved, this trend should be zero.
+The potential water trend profile is shown in the right plot of

+15 Fig. 10.
 The error of the potential water trend has been derived via propagation of the errors of the methane and water vapour trends.
-Given that the trends in potential water between 21 and 45 km lack statistical significance, there is no evidence that water vapour is produced in the stratosphere by any mechanism other than methane oxidation.
-At the lower altitudes, a significant deviation of the potential water trend from zero is observed (up to about $0.02\pm0.018$ ppmv year-1).
+Considering this error, the combined trend above about 20 km is in a statistical sense not significant, meaning that the assumption that all water vapour is produced from methane via the net reaction (R2) is not disproved by the measurements.
+This is especially the case between 25 and 30 km where the trend itself is close to zero.
+At the lower altitudes, a significant deviation of the potential water trend from zero is observed (up to about 0.02 ppmv year-1).

-15 4 Discussion
+20 4 Discussion

-The findings of this study are summarised as follows:
+The findings of the previous section can be summarised as follows: